michaelwsherman/data-analytics-prog/LogAnalysis/README.md

 However, part of the assignment was to just do this with arrays.
 And the code is somewhat sloppy, I have not cleaned it up.
 I do not think this represents my best work.

 Part of the code (mostly the framework) was written by Professor Aziz, but the meat of the methods is my (sloppy) work.

+The tests were written by Professor Aziz, and give an idea of how the program works.